linetools/linetools/docs/xspectrum1d.rst

 `sp.plot()` plots the spectrum, which you can then navigate around using the same keys as `~lt_xspec` (as well as the usual matplotlib navigation tools).
+**Note**:  if you are using MacOSX then you will probably need to change your *backend* from macosx to TkAgg in the matplotlibrc file.

 Rebinning
 ---------